TheMa3str0/EdgeMLProfiler/README.md

 ## Overview

-**EdgeMLProfiler** is a user-friendly and lightweight tool designed for efficiently comparing inference and training speeds across different machine learning frameworks.
+**EdgeMLProfiler** is a user-friendly and lightweight tool designed for efficiently comparing inference and training speeds as well as power consumption across different machine learning frameworks.
 Currently supporting LibTorch and PyTorch, EdgeMLProfiler provides a straightforward way to assess the performance of these frameworks.

 ## Getting Started